acn-sbuad/avanade-workshop/README.md

 ## Task 2 - Creating an Azure Function with a Cosmos DB trigger

-In this and future tasks, you will be working with a [website for rating pizza](https://pizzaranker.z1.web.core.windows.net/), and your function will be triggered based on actions on this page.
+In this and future tasks, you will be working with a [website for rating pizza](https://pizzaapp.z1.web.core.windows.net/).

-![website overview](images/website-overview.png)

 The site collects ratings for various pizzas and users can give a score from 0 to 4.
 The ratings are stored in an Azure Cosmos DB.
+Cosmos DB is a fully managed NoSQL database for modern app development.

+![website overview](images/website-overview.png)

 ![rating](images/rating.png)

 Your task will be to create an Azure Function that is triggered each time a new rating is given on the site.
+This can be done using a Azure function with a Cosmos DB trigger.

 For the purpose of this workshop, each instance of the site stores the ratings in a separate collection in Cosmos DB.
 This way, you can test you function by adding a rating to the site, and it only triggers your function.